 Put away your belongings

-Online tests: Before the test, organize all the resources you are permitted to use during the test.
+Online assessments: Before the test, organize all the resources you are permitted to use during the test.
 Make sure you are familiar with your instructor’s guidelines.
 Some instructors may permit calculators, textbooks and cheat sheets, while others may not.
 During the test, access only the materials and websites which are permitted.
 Accessing any resources that are not permitted could be considered an academic offence.

 In-person exams: You will be asked to put away your coat, bags and other belongings.
 During the exam, don’t reach into your bag or pocket as that can be considered an academic offence.